This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 Step One: Make Your Cookie Dough

-You want to start by creaming your butter and sugar together in your mixer.
 You want to cream for about 2 minutes on medium high until light and fluffy.

 Then add your egg yolk and extracts together.
 Be sure to scrape down the bowl.
 Sometimes some unincorporated mixture gets stuck at the bottom of your mixing bowl.